naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.30.ethernet.switching.md

 Regardless o the change in physical topology from a bus to a star, hubs logically operate similarly to a traditional bus topology and require the use of CSMA/CD

 ###### CSMA/CD

+Because Ethernet is a shared medium and every device has the right to send at any time it also defines a specification to ensure that only one device sends traffic at a time.
+The CSMA/CD algorithm defines how Ethernet logical bus is accessed.

+CSMA/CD logic helps to prevent collisions:

+Step 1.
+A device with a frame to sends listens until the Ethernet is not busy

+Step 2.
+When the Ethernet is not busy, the sender begins sending the frame

+Step 3.
+The sender listens to make sure that no collision occurs

+Step 4.
+If a collision occurs, the devices that were sending a frame each send a jamming signal to ensure that all stations recognize the collision

+Step 5.
+When the jamming is complete, each sender randomizes a timer and waits until the timer expires before trying to resend the collided frame

+Step 6.
+When each random timer expires, the process starts again from the beginning

+When CSMA/CD is in effect, a devices network interface card operates in half-duplex mode, either sending or receiving frames.
+CSMA/CD is disabled when a NIC auto-detects that it can operate in - or is manually configured to operate in - full duplex mode.
+In full duplex a NIC can send and receive simultaneously.

+###### UTP cabling